OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 ### Console messages

 Both compile-time and runtime errors display error messages in the console when a script runs.
 They give a line number where the problem was encountered.
-Keep in mind, the root cause of any issue may be a different line of code than what is indicated in the console.
+Keep in mind that the root cause of any issue may be a different line of code than what is indicated in the console.

 The following image shows the console output for the [explicit `any`](../develop/typescript-restrictions.md) compiler error.
 Note the text `[5, 16]` at the beginning of the error string.
 This indicates the error is on line 5, starting at character 16.
 :::image type="content" source="../images/explicit-any-error-message.png" alt-text="The Code Editor console displaying an explicit `any` error message":::